 Not long after, Amalric turned to directing himself, and has continued with both ever since, but maintains today that “my life is just to make my films.
 I act only when it’s irresistible.
 I don’t need to act to feel alive.”

-His latest film as an actor is Gilles Lellouche’s crowdpleaser, Sink or Swim, which is premiering at the 2019 Alliance Francais French Film Festival.
+His latest film as an actor is Gilles Lellouche’s crowdpleaser, Sink or Swim.
 According to Amalric, it was their camaraderie that convinced him to join the project.